awardzone/lunarLander/README.md

     pip install pygame

 If u use this software or part of it, please consider to refer original author.
-And if u want to be very very very grateful and want to buy me a coffe..... u re welcome  :x
+And if u want to be very very very grateful and want to send a tip..... u re welcome  :x